 The Leasehold Reform Housing and Urban Development Act 1993 (as amended) governs the right to an additional term of 90 years, at a peppercorn ground rent.

-This means ground rent is no longer payable after the lease has been extended, the ground rent is effectively extinguished.
-The additional 90 years is plus the present unexpired term.
+This means ground rent is no longer payable after the lease has been extended meaning the ground rent is effectively extinguished.
+The additional 90 years is in addition to the present unexpired term.

-You may be having problems selling your flat due to the short lease so extending the lease can provide for a more marketable property.
+You may be having problems selling your flat due to a short lease so extending the lease can provide for a more marketable property.

 You might have a clause in your lease which will lead to a significant rise in the ground rent in the future.
 This would certainly affect your ability to sell.

 You cannot extend your lease if: